This post was most recently updated on October 25th, 2020

 No. Cyprus isn’t a Schengen country.

-I am writing this article on 3rd December 2019.
+I am updating this article on 25th October 2020.
 As of today, Cyprus isn’t recognized as a country in the Schengen zone.

 Will Cyprus become a Schengen Country in 2020?